Abhiman Singh Rana Magar

-Kaji Abhiman Singh Rana Magar (अभिमान सिंह राना मगर) was an army general and Minister of Nepal until September 15, 1846, and the first victim of the Kot massacre of 1846.
-According to a government letter to then-British Resident, Major Lawrence in Kathmandu, 32 Bhardars (Nobles) were killed in the massacre catapulting Jung Bahadur, who later became Rana, to power.
+Commander-in-Chief Abhiman Singh Rana Magar (अभिमान सिंह राना मगर) was a Nepalese army general and minister who served under King Rajendra Bikram Shah until his death on 15 September 1846.
+He is known as the first victim of the Kot massacre, a pivotal event in Nepalese history.
+According to a government letter sent to the British Resident, Major Lawrence, in Kathmandu, the massacre resulted in the deaths of 32 nobles (Bhardars), paving the way for Jung Bahadur Rana to consolidate power and eventually establish the Rana dynasty.

-Historians have written about Abhiman Singh Rana Magar from different angles: some saying that he was not very interested in becoming Prime Minister of the country.
-However, few others contesting otherwise have written the queen had favoured him also.
+Historians offer differing interpretations of Abhiman Singh's political role.
+Some accounts suggest that he was reluctant to pursue the position of Prime Minister, while others assert that the queen had supported his potential appointment.

 Birth, childhood and education

 No records so far are available as to who his parents were, birthplace, childhood and education also.
 But it can be fairly said that he was a 'literate person' because his signatures can be found in the government papers jointly signed together with then Prime Ministers Bhimsen Thapa and Mathabarsingh Thapa also.